Working on an HPC

 Jupyter notebook

-If you want to use aurel in a jupyter notebook, add your virtual environment as a Jupyter kernel
+If you want to use aurel in a jupyter notebook, while your environment is active, add your virtual environment as a Jupyter kernel

 python -m ipykernel install --user --name=myenv --display-name "Python (myenv)"